diecutfacemasks/diecutfacemasks.github.io/datenschutzerklaerung.md

 The party responsible for this website (the "controller") for purposes of data protection law is:

-Thomas Sprinzing

-Raitelsbergstraße 31a

-70188 Stuttgart

-Germany
+Thomas Sprinzing, Raitelsbergstraße 31a, 70188 Stuttgart, Germany

 Email: thomas_sprinzing@web.de

-The controller's data protection officer is:
+The controller's data protection officer is: Thomas Sprinzing

-Thomas Sprinzing

 ## II.
 The rights of users and data subjects